preppie22/BitmapLib/README.md

 # BitmapLib
 A C# library with some fast methods to interface between 2D arrays and Bitmaps.
-This library is still under development.
-I'll be adding classes and methods as and when I use them in my work.
+This was created for use in simple image manipulation applications.

 ## Compilation
 This library has been built using Visual C# 2017.
 You can simply open the solution file in Visual Studio and hit Build to get a DLL and XML file.